HSLDA Attorney Scott Woodruff provides an excellent foundation to give you confidence and assurance. Join HSLDA!

 The process is as straightforward as that!
 Please Contact HOME if you have further questions or concerns.

-* CAUTION: HOME notice and subsequent letter of intent forms are fully in compliance with Maine law.
+* CAUTION: Please be assured that HOME notice and subsequent letter of intent forms are in full compliance with Maine law.
+They are not outdated!
 Please use these forms.
-The online and printable forms available at the Maine Department of Education's Home Instruction website page exceed the requirements of the law!
+The online and printable forms available at the Maine Department of Education's Home Instruction website page exceed the requirements of the law.
 In order to preserve homeschool freedoms, do not use forms that exceed Maine law.
 Read more here.

 Please Note: The information provided on this page should not be taken as legal advice.